compassus/compassus/README.md

 ### Declaring routes

-Your application's routes are represented by a map in which the keys are keywords (identifying the route handlers of your application) and the values are the respective Om Next component classes.
+Your application's routes are represented by a map of keywords (the route handlers of your application) to the respective Om Next component classes.
 The following example shows the routes for a simple application that has 2 routes, `:index` and `:about`:

 ```clojure
 (defui Index